 My developmental editing service

-In the edit, I go through the book sentence by sentence, looking to develop all aspects of the work.
+In the edit, I go through the book sentence by sentence.
 Here are just some of the aspects I examine:

 - Plot (fiction): Does it make sense?
 Are there holes or inconsistencies?
 Is it interesting, compelling and believable?